leapwallet/cosmos-node-setup/docs/to-dos.md

 # To-dos

 - Use EC2 Spot instances, savings plans, and budget alerts.
-- Use two EC2 instances in different AZs for redundancy with a load balancer.
+Use two EC2 instances in different AZs for redundancy with a load balancer.
+Obviously, only back up one of the AWS EBS volumes.
 - Use Fish instead of the default shell.
 - Use Terraform.
 - Set up rate limiting.